crumbhole/argocd-lovely-plugin/README.md

 Firstly we scan the working application directory for yaml files.
 At each shallowest point where one is found then it is marked as a separate sub-application for working on.

 For each sub-application
+- Pre-processors will be run if defined
-- If there is a Chart.yaml then Helm will run the templating engine.
+- If there is a `Chart.yaml` then Helm will run the templating engine.
-- If there is a kustomization.yaml then Kustomize will be run.
+- If there is a `kustomization.yaml` then Kustomize will be run.
 If Helm was previously run the output of Helm will be added to the kustomization.yaml as a resource automatically.
-- Only if neither a Chart.yaml nor a kustomization.yaml were found then all the yaml in the directory tree will be concatentated together.
+- Only if neither a `Chart.yaml` nor a `kustomization.yaml` were found then all the yaml in the directory tree will be concatentated together.
 - All plugins will be run, in order given to process the data.

 All the sub-application yamls will be concatenated and the result will be fed to Argo CD (printed to stdout).

 # Debugging lovely's behaviour locally

-You can download argocd-lovely-plugin binary and run it in an application directory.
+You can download `argocd-lovely-plugin` binary and run it in an application directory.
 Errors will go to stderr, and the rendered yaml will appear on stdout.
 - You will need helm and kustomize on your path if you use those.
 - You should set up the expected environment variables.
-Remember ARGOCD_APP_NAME needs to be set for helm chart rendering.
+Remember `ARGOCD_APP_NAME` needs to be set for helm chart rendering.

 # Videos
 If you prefer to watch videos of things rather than read words, we have compiled some demos.